mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/liquidity_baking.md

 author: Claude Barde
 ---

-# Liquidity Baking contract and Taquito
+# Liquidity Baking contract and Webmavryk

 The goal of this document is to acquaint yourself with the different values in the storage of the contract as well as its entrypoints and the JavaScript code necessary to interact with them.